What Insurance Do Photographers Need?

 • Associated electronic devices

-The purpose of providing these details is to get an accurate valuation for how much your photographic equipment is worth so that it can be insured at the correct coverage limit.
-If you have modified your camera in any way, such as by purchasing a new lens, you may need to specifically list that item in your policy for it to be fully insured.
+The purpose of providing these details is to get an accurate valuation for how much your photographic equipment is worth, as this will allow it to be insured at the correct coverage limit.

-This is because with most types of insurance policies you will be given a coverage limit which applies to all the items you insure.
-If however, a specific item exceeds that coverage limit, you will need to insure it at a higher level by raising your level of coverage.
+So if a specific item exceeds that coverage limit, you will need to insure it at a higher level by raising your level of coverage.
 For this reason, all camera equipment should be declared, as failure to do so could result in you not receiving the full amount in a claim settlement.

 Liability Insurance